-Rell Integration
+Rell integration

-In the bootstrap project, rell/src
+In the bootstrap project, the rell/src

-directory is configured to be the
+directory gets configured to be the

 Rell project's root module. rell/src/lib/ft3